EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/swiss-tables/index.en.md

 Here's where the real genius kicks in.
 Modern CPUs don't need to check things one byte at a time.
 They are surprisingly good doing operations in parallel.
 Swiss Tables are designed to exploit this by grouping slots into blocks (typically of 16).

 In just one ~~blazingly fast~~ operation, the CPU creates a bitmask.
 A *1* means “the hash snippet matches,” a *0* means it doesn't.
 Only *then*, for the slots that might be a match, does the code actually dereference the pointer to the main data array to do a full key comparison.

 This is the killer feature of Swiss Tables.
 It minimizes expensive memory accesses and leverages the CPU's parallel processing capabilities.

 It makes lookups, especially for missing keys, super fast.
 You're not traversing a chain or a long probe sequence.
+Which, as you may know, impacts [Big O performance]({{< ref path="/posts/linux/la-notacion-big-o/index.md" lang="en" >}})

 ## Why Should You Care?
 The Swiss tables Advantages